-May 1, 2019.
-My entrepreneur podcast has topped 450 episodes.
+October 2019.
+My entrepreneur podcast has topped 500 episodes.
 Listeners from all over the world have tuned in and there have been more than 1 million downloads.
 I recently was sent a statistic that showed it was the 12th most popular entrepreneur podcast in Ireland (my grandparents would be so proud).
 The show has opened up doors for me and changed my career for the better.
 I have recently been hired to host another business podcast for an association that is looking to use podcasting as a tool to reach their members with customized content.

 Do you want to start a podcast?
 Check out the company that produces and edits my entrepreneur podcast.
 Podfly Productions has been one of the best vendors I have ever worked with.

-Thom Singer is a corporate speaker and professional master of ceremonies.
+Thom Singer is a corporate speaker and professional master of ceremonies / EmCee.
 You can read his latest articles and find the podcast on ThomSinger.com.
 His latest videos are found on LinkedIn, YouTube, and on his website.
 Thom is speaking often as a manufacturing keynote speaker, but his message works in all industries.